-Effective as of August 1, 2011, as amended and restated effective January 1, 2012, SP Corporate has entered into a management services agreement with Steel Excel.
+Effective as of October 1, 2011, as amended and restated effective August 1, 2012, SP Corporate has entered into a management services agreement with Steel Excel.
 Pursuant to the terms of the management services agreement as amended, SP Corporate provides Steel Excel with certain services and Steel Excel pays SP Corporate a monthly fee of \$300, which fee is adjustable annually upon agreement by the parties or at other times upon amendment to the management services agreement.
 Under the agreement, SP Corporate will provide Steel Excel with corporate and executive services including, without limitation, legal, tax, accounting, treasury, consulting, auditing, administration, compliance, environmental health and safety, human resources, marketing, investor relations and other similar services rendered for Steel Excel and its subsidiaries.
-In addition, SP Corporate will provide Steel Excel with the continued service of John Quicke, as Steel Excel's Chief Executive Officer, Mark Zorko, as Steel Excel's Chief Financial Officer, and certain other employees and corporate services.
+In addition, as subsequently agreed with Steel Excel, SP Corporate will provide Steel Excel with the continued service of Jack L. Howard, as Steel Excel's principal executive officer, and Mark Zorko, as Steel Excel's Chief Financial Officer, and certain other employees and corporate services.
+Mr. Zorko has since resigned, however, effective May 7, 2013, and will be replaced as Chief Financial Officer at Steel Excel by James F. McCabe, Jr.

 Effective January 1, 2012, SP Corporate also entered into management services agreements with JL Howard Inc. and with NOVT Corporation ("NOVT") and SPL, a shareholder of NOVT.
-Under the Management Services Agreement with NOVT and SPL, SP Corporate will provide the non-exclusive services of a person to serve as NOVT's Chief Executive and Chief Financial Officer, with responsibility for any and all financing matters for NOVT and its subsidiaries, and a person to review annual and quarterly budgets and related matters, supervise and administer, as appropriate, all accounting/financial duties and related functions on behalf of each of the companies, and other similar items, and also provide the non-exclusive services of a person to serve as the companies' corporate secretary, and as may be requested of a person to periodically review the status of the companies' net operating losses.
+Under the Management Services Agreement with NOVT and SPL, SP Corporate provides the non-exclusive services of a person to serve as NOVT's Chief Executive and Chief Financial Officer, with responsibility for any and all financing matters for NOVT and its subsidiaries, and a person to review annual and quarterly budgets and related matters, supervise and administer, as appropriate, all accounting/financial duties and related functions on behalf of each of the companies, and other similar items, and also provide the non-exclusive services of a person to serve as the companies' corporate secretary, and as may be requested of a person to periodically review the status of the companies' net operating losses.
+SP Corporate provides similar services under the management services agreement with ORE Pharmaceutical Holdings, Inc. ("ORE").
 Under the management services agreement with JL Howard Inc., SP Corporate provides the non-exclusive services of a FINRA licensed person or people to execute securities orders and other related tasks.
-JL Howard Inc. pays SP Corporate \$10 a month and NOVT and SPL pay SP Corporate \$17 and \$7, respectively, per month, which fees are adjustable annually upon agreement by the parties or at other times upon amendment to the management services agreement.
+JL Howard Inc. pays SP Corporate \$10 a month and NOVT, SPL and ORE pay SP Corporate \$20, \$35 and \$20, respectively, per month, which fees are adjustable annually upon agreement by the parties or at other times upon amendment to the management services agreement.